 Speech sounds—how we say sounds and put sounds together into words.
 Individuals with common conditions like phonological disorders, apraxia of speech, or dysarthria can benefit from therapy addressing speech sounds.

 Language—how well we understand what we hear or read (receptive communication) and how we use words to tell others what we are thinking.
 Individuals with developmental disabilities or other diagnoses may struggle with language, and therefore benefit from speech therapy.

 Social communication—how well we follow rules, like taking turns, how to talk to different people, or how close to stand to someone when talking.
 This is also called pragmatics.
 SLPs can also address this!
 Speech therapy isn’t just the physical act of speaking, but the application of it!

 Voice—how our voices sound.
 We may sound hoarse, lose our voices easily or talk to loudly.
 SLPs help individuals find their voice and apply it effectively.

 Fluency—also called stuttering, is how well speech flows.
 Someone who stutters may repeat sounds or entire words, use “um” or “uh,” or pause a lot when talking.
 Many young children will go through a period of time when they stutter, but most outgrow it.
 This is a very common condition that SLPs treat.

 Most insurance plans cover speech therapy.
 To see if you are covered, please use contact us to inquire about your benefits.
-If you already receive ABA therapy, OT can likely be added at no additional cost.
+If you already receive ABA therapy, speech can likely be added at no additional cost.